Find Schools

 Find Schools Near

-What Does it Take to Be a Veterinarian?
+What is a Veterinarian?

-Veterinarian Job Description Diagnose, treat, or research diseases and injuries of animals.
+Career Description Diagnose, treat, or research diseases and injuries of animals.
 Includes veterinarians who conduct research and development, inspect livestock, or care for pets and companion animals.

 When polled, Veterinarians say the following skills are most frequently used in their jobs: